A successful co-op has 3 main ingredients

 In short, they’re entrepreneurial.
 Find this person or be this person.
 Otherwise, you will struggle to find clarity of purpose and drive.

-Having an identifiable group of interested people willing to put skin in the game is essential to creating a successful co-operative.
+Having an identifiable group of interested people willing to put skin in the game is essential to creating a successful co-op.
 Without an identifiable group of shareholders, it will be very hard to form (or at least sustain) a co-operative.

 This clearly defined group is important because a definitive component of co-operatives is the co-operation that happens between shareholders or members.
 This co-operation is also one reason why co-operatives tend to last longer and survive start-up years better than other business models.